-Chief Jim Emerick with the Fairmont Fire Department said crews were dispatched to 302 Robinson Street around 10:30 p.m.
+Chief Jim Emerick with the Fairmont Fire Department said crews were dispatched to 302 Robinson St. around 10:30 p.m.
 Sunday in response to a structure fire.
-Emerick said when the call came in, crews were told there was a possibility that a person was trapped in the home.
+Emerick said when the call came in, crews were told there was a possibility that a person was entrapped in the home.

 “Our guys got on scene, went in and knocked the fire down,” he said.

-Emerick said firefighters found a man in home when they made it inside.
+Emerick said firefighters found a man in the home when they arrived on scene.

-Emerick said the man is in critical condition at this time.
+As of press time, Emerick said the man was in critical condition.

-As for the cause of the fire, Emerick said that it started in the living room of the two story house and was electrical.
-He said the fire is not suspicious at this point but the West Virginia Fire Marshal Office has been contacted.
+As for the cause of the fire, Emerick said it started in the living room of the two-story house and was electrical.
+He said the fire is not suspicious at this time, but the West Virginia State Fire Marshal’s Office has been contacted.

-Emerick said the living room of the home was damage by the fire.
+Emerick said the living room of the home was damaged by the fire.
 He said the rest of the home has smoke and heat damage.

 According to Emerick, the fire cost between $30,000 and $50,000 in damages.